The Essence of Lombardian Cuisine

 Bella Lodi

-Characterized by a black rind, Bella Lodi is a cow’s milk cheese made by a single dairy farm for more than 100 years located in the protected reserve of the Adda Sud Park.
+Characterized by a black rind, Bella Lodi is a cow’s milk cheese made by a single dairy farm for more than 100 years located in the protected reserve of Adda Sud Park.
 After an eighteen-month aging period, the rind is coated in clay, carbon, and grapeseed oil to create its trademark black color.

 Valtellina Casera DOP